-The purpose of Coordinated Entry for All (CEA) is to ensure that all households experiencing homelessness have equitable access to housing resource connections to resolve their housing crisis.
+The purpose of Coordinated Entry (CE) is to ensure that all households experiencing homelessness have equitable access to housing resource connections to resolve their housing crisis.

 The system aims to work with households to understand their strengths and needs, provide a tailored assessment process, and progressively engage households to connect to the housing and homeless assistance that will best support them.
-CEA incorporates the principles of a system-wide housing first approach and prioritizes those with highest service needs through a Dynamic Prioritization model.
+CE incorporates the principles of a system-wide housing first approach and prioritizes those with highest service needs through a Dynamic Prioritization model.

-Coordinated Entry for All is designed to:
+Coordinated Entry is designed to: